Rainyan/nt-festive-decorations/nt-halloween-decorations-v01/readme.md

 #### Important things to note about placing the decorations

 * Note that the `pos` nodes require the ordering of: `rot` first, and only then `xyz`!
 Mixing this up will end up using the `xyz` coordinates for rotation, and vice versa.
 * You can have however many `pos` nodes as you like, however please note that the dynamic lighting spawned alongside with the decoration objects has an engine limit of max.
 1 per each players' PVS.
 If you place more than 1 within the same PVS, the lights may visibly turn on/off, which tends to look bad.
-For more info on what a PVS is, see the (VDC wiki)[https://developer.valvesoftware.com/wiki/PVS].
-For quickly visualizing the PVS boundaries, load the map locally, and use the console command `BindToggle P r_lockpvs` to bind temporarily freezing the PVS to P key.
+For more info on what a PVS is, see the [VDC wiki](https://developer.valvesoftware.com/wiki/PVS).
+For quickly visualizing the PVS boundaries, load the map locally, and use the console command `BindToggle P r_lockpvs` (requires `sv_cheats 1`) to bind temporarily freezing the PVS to P key.
 * Since the decorations are read from file in runtime, it's not very efficient.
 While there isn't an upper limit set to stone, it's recommended to use less than 50 decorations per map.

 The `pos` and `rot` nodes accept both integers and floating point values.